crate/cratedb-guide/docs/admin/monitoring/prometheus-grafana.md

 ```shell
 systemctl start grafana-server
 ```
-For other systems, please refer to the [Grafana installation documentation][grafana-debian].
+For other systems, see the [Grafana installation documentation][grafana-debian].

 :::{rubric} Data source
 :::